-Forensic biologists examine blood and other bodily fluids, hair, bones, insects, plant and animal remains to help identify victims and support criminal investigations.
+Forensic biologists examine blood and other bodily fluids, hair, bones, insects and plant and animal remains to help identify victims and support criminal investigations.

-Detailed logs are kept and written reports prepared.
+They keep detailed logs and write reports about what they find.
 Attention to detail is critical, because a single mistake can cause the evidence to be thrown out of court.
 Senior-level forensic biologists may testify in court about their findings.

 Working so closely with biological material (including every sort of fluid found in the human body) can be messy, smelly and generally unpleasant.

-Field work is particularly dirty work.
+Field work can be particularly dirty work.
 At crime scenes, forensic biologists collect leaves, insects and other biological material and examine the victim’s clothing and remains (which may be in an advanced state of decomposition).
 They may sift through the surrounding dirt and even garbage looking for biological evidence.

 In the lab, forensic biologists examine this evidence using microscopes and other technology.
 They photograph and catalog the evidence and perform DNA and other tests on the samples.